Considering a latex mattress? Know what to look for when shopping.

 Average Queen Cost $2,500 $1,500

 The above handy reference charts (borrowed from this recent post from BestMattress-Brand.org on latex mattress reviews and owner satisfaction) compare online retailers and buyer satisfaction.
 We recommend Astrabeds 100% natural latex mattresses because they comply with all of the aforementioned specifications, and prove most affordable.
-The brand’s latex mattress line features 3rd-party verified reviews, GOTS certified organic cotton covers, Oeko-Tex Standard 100 certification showing they are free of harsh chemicals, and is made in the USA.
+The brand’s latex mattress line features 3rd-party verified reviews, certified organic latex foam and cotton covers, and Eco-Institut certification showing they are free of harsh chemicals and VOCs.